 Vacuuming is the easiest way to prevent odorous material from building up on hard floors.
 Don’t forget to use the hose extension for dust bunnies that can gather underneath furniture and in hard-to-reach corners.

 You should also wash the floors using an absorbent mop.
 Make sure you only use dog-safe cleaning products though.
 Even after the floor has dried, traces of the cleaner can be picked up on your dog’s paws and licked off.

 Note: Make sure you check which types of cleaners are safe for your floor.
 Vinegar solutions, for example, shouldn’t be applied to unsealed stone tiles like marble or limestone.

 If you have a patch of carpet with a noticeable smell, then vacuuming isn’t going to remove the odor.
-Instead, you can use baking soda to neutralise the odor.
+Instead, you can use baking soda to neutralize the odor.

-There have been numerous studies which have shown the efficacy of baking soda as a cleaner and odor absorber, plus it’s safe to use around dogs.
+There have been numerous studies that have shown the efficacy of baking soda as a cleaner and odor absorber, plus it’s safe to use around dogs.

 It’s important to regularly clean your dog’s crate – especially if he sleeps in it overnight.
 Hair and dirt often fall underneath bedding, allowing bacteria to grow and odors to develop.

 Make sure you only use a dog-safe and natural cleaning product, then rinse the crate off outside.
 Remember to lift out the tray and wash this too.
 After cleaning, ensure all the cleaner has been rinsed off and that the crate is dry before your dog re-enters.

 Don’t forget to clean the area around the crate too.
 This is often a prime place for balls of hair and dust to gather.